Royal Rumble (2002): Preliminary matches

 The second match was between Edge and William Regal for the WWF Intercontinental Championship.
 Before the match, the referee found brass knuckles in Regal's tights, and confiscated them.
-The match went back and forth until Regal knocked Edge out of the ring.
-Regal applied the Regal Stretch, but Edge reached the ropes to break the hold.
-Edge attempted a spear, but Regal pushed the referee to receive the move.
-Regal took out another pair of brass knuckles and hit Edge with them.
-The referee recovered to count the pinfall for Regal to win the title.
+The match went back and forth, until Regal knocked Edge out of the ring.
+Once back inside this ring, Regal applied the Regal Stretch, but Edge reached the ropes to break the hold.
+Edge then attempted a spear, but Regal pushed the referee in his path, incapacitating him.
+Regal then took out another pair of brass knuckles which he had hidden, and hit Edge with them.
+The referee then recovered to count the pinfall, and Regal won the title.

-The third match was between Trish Stratus and Jazz for the WWF Women's Championship with Jacqueline as Special Guest Referee.
+The next match was between Trish Stratus and Jazz for the WWF Women's Championship, with Jacqueline as the special guest referee.
 Jazz had the early advantage, focusing on Stratus' injured hand.
 Jazz then confronted Jacqueline, and they shoved each other.
-Stratus attempted a bulldog but Jazz countered with a roll-up, and executed a snap DDT.
-Stratus blocked an attack in the corner, and delivered a bulldog to win the match, and retained the title.
+Stratus attempted to capitalize by hitting Jazz with a bulldog, but Jazz countered with a roll-up, and executed a snap DDT for a near fall.
+Stratus then blocked an attack in the corner, and delivered a bulldog to win the match, and retain the title.

 The fourth match was a Street Fight between Ric Flair and Vince McMahon.
-Flair gained the early advantage with punches and knife edge chops.
-McMahon attacked him with weapons, and sent him into the ringpost and steps.
-McMahon applied the figure four leglock, but Flair reversed it.
-McMahon reached the ropes, and went outside the ring.
-Flair hit McMahon with a low blow, a television monitor and a lead pipe.
-Flair forced McMahon to submit to the figure four leglock to win the match.
+Flair quickly gained the early advantage with punches and knife edge chops.
+McMahon then attacked him with weapons, and sent him into the ringpost and steps.
+McMahon then applied the figure four leglock, but Flair reversed it.
+McMahon reached the ropes, and retreated outside the ring.
+Flair then hit McMahon with a low blow, a television monitor, and a lead pipe.
+Flair then forced McMahon to submit to the figure four leglock to win the match.